QuantEcon/lecture-source-py/source/rst/lucas_model.rst

 where :math:`v'_1` is the derivative of :math:`v` with respect to its first argument

-To obtain :math:`v'_1` we can simply differentiate the right hand side of :eq:`ltbe` with respect to :math:`\pi`, yielding
+To obtain :math:`v'_1` we can simply differentiate the right-hand side of :eq:`ltbe` with respect to :math:`\pi`, yielding

 .. math::